tenebroso/reynspooner/wp-content/plugins/simple-history/readme.txt

 are of type post and pages and media (i.e. images & other uploads), and only events initiated by a specific user.

+2. The __Post Quick Diff__ feature will make it quick and easy for a user of a site to see what updates other users are have done to posts and pages.

-2. Events with different severity – Simple History uses the log levels specified in the PHP PSR-3 standard.
+3. Events with different severity – Simple History uses the log levels specified in the PHP PSR-3 standard.

-3. Events have context with extra details - Each logged event can include useful rich formatted extra information.
+4. Events have context with extra details - Each logged event can include useful rich formatted extra information.
 For example: a plugin install can contain author info and a the url to the plugin, and an uploaded image can contain a thumbnail of the image.

-4. Click on the IP address of an entry to view the location of for example a failed login attempt.
+5. Click on the IP address of an entry to view the location of for example a failed login attempt.

+6. See even more details about a logged event (by clicking on the date and time of the event).

 == Changelog ==

 ## Changelog

+= 2.5 (December 2015) =

+- Added: Category edits are now logged, so now you can see terms, categories and taxonomies that are added, changed, and deleted.
+Fixes for example https://wordpress.org/support/topic/view-changes-to-categories and https://twitter.com/hmarafi/status/655994402037362688.
+- Fixed: The media logger now shows the width and height of uploaded images again.
+- Fixed: IP Lookup using ipinfo.io would fail if your site was using HTTPS (pro account on ipinfo.io required for that), so now falls back to opening a link to ipinfo.io in a new tab instead.
+- Fixed: If there was a server error while loading the log, the error would be shown, to help you debug any errors.
+The error would however not go away if you successfully loaded the log again.
+Now it does.
+- Changed: The search/filter now falls back to showing events for the last 14 days, if 30 days would return over 1000 pages of events.
+This change is to try to make the log fail to load in less scenarios.
+If a site got a bit spike if brute force attacks (yes, it's always those attacks!) then there could be a big jump in the number of events and pages between 14 days and 30 days.
+- Changed: Failed login attempts now use shorter messages and shorter variable names.
+Not really the fault of this plugin, but sites can get a huge amount of failed login attempts logged.
+Sites with almost 2 million logged rows just in the last 60 days for example.
+And that will cause the database tables with the history to grow to several hundreds of megabyte.
+So to make those tables a bit smaller the plugin now uses shorter messages for failed login attempts, shorter variable names, and it stores less data.
+If you want to stop hackers from attacking your site (resulting in big history logs) you should install a plugin like [Jetpack and its BruteProtect module](https://jetpack.me/support/security-features/).
+- Updated: Added date filter to show just events from just one day.
+Useful for sites that get hammered by brute force login attempts.
+On one site where I had 166434 login attempts the last 7 days this helped to make the log actually load :/.
+- Updated: New French translation

+= 2.4 (November 2015) =

+- Added: Now logs when a user changes their password using the "reset password" link.
+- Added: Now logs when a user uses the password reset form.
+- Added: New method `register_dropin` that can be used to add dropins.
+- Added: New action `simple_history/add_custom_dropin`.
+- Added: Example on how to add an external dropin: [example-dropin.php](https://github.com/bonny/WordPress-Simple-History/blob/master/examples/example-dropin.php).
+- Added: "Last day" added to filter, because a brute force attack can add so many logs that it's not possible to fetch a whole week.
+- Changed: Filter `simple_history/log/do_log` now pass 5 arguments instead of 3.
+Before this update in was not possible for multiple add_action()-calls to use this filter, because you would not now if any other code had canceled it and so on.
+If you have been using this filter you need to modify your code.
+- Changed: When hovering the time of an event in the log, the date of the event displays in both local time and GMT time.
+Hopefully makes it easier for admins in different timezones that work together on a site to understand when each event happened.
+Fixes https://github.com/bonny/WordPress-Simple-History/issues/84.
+- Fixed: Line height was a bit tight on the dashboard.
+Also: the margin was a tad to small for the first logged event on the dashboard.
+- Fixed: Username was not added correctly to failed login attempts when using plugin Captcha on Login + it would still show that a user logged out sometimes when a bot/script brute force attacked a site by only sending login and password and not the captcha field.

 = 2.3.1 (October 2015) =

 - Fixed: Hopefully fixed the wrong relative time, as reported here: https://wordpress.org/support/topic/wrong-reporting-time.
 - Changed: The RSS-feed with updates is now disabled by default for new installs.
 It is password protected, but some users felt that is should be optional to activate it.
 And now it is!
 Thanks to https://github.com/guillaumemolter for adding this feature.
-- Fixed: Failed login entries when using plugin (Captcha on Login)[https://wordpress.org/plugins/captcha-on-login/] was reported as "Logged out" when they really meant "Failed to log in".
+- Fixed: Failed login entries when using plugin [Captcha on Login](https://wordpress.org/plugins/captcha-on-login/) was reported as "Logged out" when they really meant "Failed to log in".
 Please note that this was nothing that Simple History did wrong, it was rather Captcha on Login that manually called `wp_logout()` each time a user failed to login.
 Should fix all those mystery "Logged out"-entried some of you users had.
 - Added: Filter `simple_history/log/do_log` that can be used to shortcut the log()-method.
 - Updated: German translation updated.